isabella232/help-7/gitbook/superquery/git-integrations/connect-gitlab.md

 Have you ever written what you thought was a one-time query, only to have to re-create it from memory a few weeks later?
 Or have you ever found yourself needing a previous version of a query you wrote?

-By connecting your GitLab project to superQuery, you'll effectively create a query library — a place for saving, updating, and tracking changes in your queries.
+By connecting your GitLab project to superQuery, you'll effectively create a query library &mdash; a place for saving, updating, and tracking changes in your queries.

 Let's see how to set this up below.